 Severe calorie restriction

-Long-term fasting can result in energy, vitamin, and mineral deficiencies, as well as electrolyte imbalances and major health consequences, even death.
+Long-term fasting can result in energy, vitamin and mineral deficiencies, as well as electrolyte imbalances, major health consequences and even death.

 Overdosing

-If you decide that you want to go down the path of a detox because it is something you choose to do, be sure to seek advice from a regulated health care professional, or Naturopathic Doctor that can oversee and monitor your health during the process!
+If you decide that you want to go down the path of a detox because it is something you choose to do, be sure to seek advice from a regulated health care professional or Naturopathic Doctor who can oversee and monitor your health during the process.

 So, after all this, how does the body detox?

-The liver is such an amazing organ and does so much for our bodies!
-As discussed in the previous science posts, it has an important role in the digestive process and in storing and releasing energy in the form of glucose to the body!
-Let’s discuss this amazing organ in more detail!
+The liver is such an amazing organ and does so much for our bodies.
+It has an important role in the digestive process and in storing and releasing energy in the form of glucose to the body.
+Let’s discuss this amazing organ in more detail.

 The liver’s position is held most prominently in the right upper region of the abdomen, just below the diaphragm.
 A portion of the liver is located in the left upper abdomen as well.
 The liver has two main segments, also called lobes.
 Each lobe is further divided into eight segments.
 Each segment has an estimated 1,000 lobules, also called small lobes.
 Each of the lobules has a small tube, a duct that flows into other ducts that join to become the common hepatic duct.
 This meets the cystic duct and then becomes the common bile duct.